 Day Trip to Channel Islands National Park: Santa Cruz Island

-A day trip to Channel Islands National Park, Santa Cruz Island, is the perfect getaway from work.
+A day trip to Channel Islands National Park, Santa Cruz Island, is a perfect way to spend a vacation day.
 Channel Islands National Park is located off the coast of California and is made up of five islands: Anacapa Island, Santa Cruz Island, Santa Rosa Island, San Miguel Island, and Santa Barbra Island.
 The islands were formed by plate tectonics, underwater volcanoes, and changing sea levels.
-Santa Cruz Island is the largest island in Channel Islands National Park with 61,972 acres, 22 miles long and 2-6 miles wide.
+Santa Cruz Island is the largest island in Channel Islands National Park with 61,972 acres, measuring 22 miles long and 2-6 miles wide.

 We chose to visit Santa Cruz Island because at only about an hour away from the mainland it offers a lot of things to do and see and is possible to visit on a day trip.
-Anacapa Island is the closest island, but it is very small and we wanted to see more.
+Anacapa Island is closer than Santa Cruz Island, however it is very small and offers less options for hiking.
 The other three islands are a 3-4 hour boat ride away, which makes it difficult to visit on a day trip unless you are willing to spend a lot of money on a flight with Channel Islands Aviation.
 Follow this guide for how to do a day trip to Channel Islands National Park, Santa Cruz Island.

 When to Visit Channel Islands National Park

 Channel Islands National Park is open year round.
 We visited in September and had hot weather in the 80s.
 Many of the plants had dried up during the summer so the island wasn’t very green in September.
-The spring is the best time to do a day trip to Channel Islands National Park if you want to see more plant life.
+The spring is the best time to do a day trip to Channel Islands National Park if you want to see more foliage while still enjoying nice weather.

-How to Get to Channel Islands National Park, Santa Cruz Island
+How to Get to Santa Cruz Island, Channel Islands National Park

 Things to Know for Your Day Trip to Santa Cruz Island

-- There is drinkable water on San Juan in the Scorpion campground.
-Be careful because the spigots typically have a lot of yellow jackets all around them trying to get water.
+- There is potable water on Santa Cruz Island in the Scorpion campground where you can refill your water bottle.
+Be careful because the water spigots tend to have a lot of yellow jackets around them.

-- It can get cold on the boat on the way to and from Santa Cruz Island so bring layers.
+- It can get cold on the boat on the way to and from Santa Cruz Island so be prepared with additional layers.

 What to Pack for a Day Trip to Santa Cruz Island

-- Dramamine or Sea Sickness Medicine: If you normally get sea sick or you aren’t sure, I recommend taking Dramamine or another sea sickness medication.
+- Dramamine or Sea Sickness Medicine: If you normally get sea sick or you aren’t sure, I recommend taking Dramamine or another sea sickness medication ahead of the boat ride.

 - Sunscreen: A must when visiting the Channel Islands as the sun can be strong especially on a clear day.